The Habit of Bible Study

 And so he probably had Popeye arms from cutting those camel skin tents.
 And so he knew how to cut it straight.
 So he uses a verb that comes from that trade.
 You need to cut it straight when you study the word of God.
 Learn to cut it straight.

-James, chapter one, we read, don't just listen to God's word, do what it says.
-Otherwise you're only Fooling yourselves be doers.
+James, chapter one, we read, James 1:22 (NLT) “But don’t just listen to God’s word.
+You must do what it says.
+Otherwise, you are only fooling yourselves.”
+Be doers.
 Memorize it.
-Psalm 119:11.
-I've hidden your word in my heart that I might not sin against you.
+Psalms 119:11 (NIV) “I have hidden your word in my heart that I might not sin against you.”

 How do you hide God's word in your heart?
 You have to memorize it.
 In fact, Psalm 119:11 is a good theme verse for your first memory verse.
 If you've never memorized any verse of the Bible, that's a good starting verse.
-And I recommend you just get like some little index cards or some little cards and write on one side the address, the reference, Psalm 119:11.
+And I recommend you just get some little index cards or some little cards and write on one side the address, the reference, Psalm 119:11.

 Then on the other side, write the verse.
 Thy word have I hid in my heart that I might not sin against thee.
 Psalm 119:11.
 Thy word I've hid in my heart that I might not sin against thee.
 Psalm 119.

 And you just go back and forth.
 You can learn one a week, one a month until you hide it inside of you.
 You memorize it.
 So then whenever temptation comes or a decision comes, the Holy Spirit can just reach down inside your heart, flip through the files, pull that one.
-That's.
+That's it..

 Oh, that's the one I needed for me.
 Oh, that's the one I needed to tell this person that's feeling beat up today or feeling discouraged today.
 But you got to put it in.
 You got to put it in.
-You got to put it on before he can use it.
+You have to put it on before he can use it.

 We'll say, okay, if you just do one, can you keep a grasp on your Bible and say, you know, if the devil tries to take it away from you?
 No. 2.
 No. 3.